 If you do get hungry, there is the LAVA restaurant and a more casual café on-site.
 Either way, you will be spending an arm and a leg for food and drinks.
 Think $20 for a basic grilled Panini or a salad in the café.

 And that’s it.
 You just enjoyed your first Blue Lagoon, Iceland experience!
-Like I said earlier, I’m not the expert by any means but I did learn a few things that I wished I knew before going.
+As I said earlier, I’m not an expert by any means but I did learn a few things that I wished I knew before going.
 I hope this information helps and please let me know if you guys have any questions or comments about your experience.
 Thanks for reading!

 More information about the Blue Lagoon, Iceland and current prices can be found here.